 Also, it is crucial to allocate more time for recruitment, transcription, and analysis than you would in other markets.
 The multitude of different accents (Guangzhou, Shanghai, Beijing for instance) makes transcription a specialized and longer job than in places where focus group participants come from similar backgrounds such as France, Germany, Italy or Spain.

-Daxue Consulting ensure to keep on track objectives of the research.
+Daxue Consulting ensures to keep on track objectives of the research.
 We use a simple model that starts with the “Business (or Management) Question,” break this down into “Research Questions,” and finally into “Investigative Questions” for our focus groups in China.

 Our final aim is to deliver to your team actionable insights.
 At each level, the questions must answer the broader question above it and are evaluated regarding their efficacy at achieving that.
 They must also be discussed and confirmed with the client.
-We design our focus group guidelines following this methods.
+We design our focus group guidelines following this method.

 Compared to Americans and Europeans, Chinese people are less open and willing to express strong opinions, especially within a group.
-It is especially true for negative comments.
+It is particularly the case for negative comments.
 Moderating focus groups in China required then very skilled, experienced and trained operators.
 It implies to be able to encourage participation, make participants feel comfortable, and draw out the quieter ones.
 Nevertheless, the warm-up period is often longer in China.
 The moderator also needs to be aware of the different ethnic and social backgrounds of participants.

 Breaking up your groups according to gender and age, as well as many other criteria should also be considered carefully.
-Chinese cultural background might lead the discussion to be fully dominated by senior participant, as youth are required to not disagree with older’s opinion.
+Chinese cultural background might lead the discussion to be fully dominated by the senior participant, as youth are required to not disagree with older’s opinion.
 To a lesser, but still very significant extent, the same might occur with females in a group of males.
 Only native moderators will be able to manage these issues and ensure the maximum expression of everyone’s ideas.